tomswartz07/covid19-pennsylvania/README.md

 Below are graphs of confirmed cases, fatalities, and other potentially useful data generated using the most recent available data and `gnuplot`.

+R<sub>0</sub> is the 'Growth Factor'.
+In the most basic terms, this is how many new cases are created by existing cases.

 ![Graph](cases.png)

 ![Trajectory](trajectory.png)